Top 10 Do's To Crack a Personal Interview

 Interviewer: Tell me about yourself.

-Student: "I was born in Gwalior, Madhya Pradesh and attended Scindia School.
+Student: I was born in Gwalior, Madhya Pradesh.
+I attended The Scindia School.
 Ever since I was a teenager, I tinkered with computers.
-It was my hobby, my passion, and my way of learning.
-Like most kids I enjoyed computer games.
+It was my hobby, passion, and way of learning.
+Like most kids, I enjoyed computer games.

 Interviewer: But you did tell me about your schooling, wasn't that all about your education?